mae-and/mae-and/README.md

 ## Hi there 🙋🏼‍♀️

-🫖 I'm Mae, a software engineer based in London, UK (though I'm originally from Minnesota - go Vikes! 💜💛🤍)
+🫖 I'm Mae, a CS graduate based in London, UK (though I'm originally from Minnesota - go Vikes! 💜💛🤍)

 ✨ I'm a recent MSc Computer Science graduate with a passion for data and currently building an app 🔨